 Due to the current global pandemic, COVID-19, Bucharest International Church is suspending all gatherings at Strada Ioan Zalomit.
 However, we are now meeting at Strada Rasuri 10 in compliance with national and international guidelines regarding social distancing.
-In order to ensure compliance, we request that you advise us of your attendance in advance (preferably by Friday afternoon).
-If you would like to attend the 10am English Hour gathering on Sunday, please complete and submit the form on our Contact page with your name, email address and number of persons attending, or send us a message using the contact information details below.
+You are very welcome to join us whenever you can.
+It would be useful (but not essential) if you could let us know you are joining us by submiting the form on our Contact page with your name, email address and number of persons attending, or send us a message using the contact information details below.

 How Can We Help?